FazleArefin/debian-dev-machine-setup/README.md

 # debian-dev-machine-setup | Debian 12

+---

+> [!WARNING]
+> **Discontinued**
+>
+> This repository is no longer actively maintained.
+I no longer use Debian and cannot commit resources to addressing breaking changes.
+>
+> The code is provided as-is.
+Fork it, modify it, and take it in whatever direction you see fit.

+---

 ## Description

 This repository contains Ansible playbooks to configure a system as a development machine after a clean install.